0xlax/0xlax.github.io/content/posts/interchain-liquid-staking-with-ibc-cosmos.md

 ### Risk Socialization and Slashing

-Similar to Reward Socialization above, given that validators are independent, run different hardware and software configurations and are run by different teams with different experience and priorities, the risk profile of each validator is different.
+Given that validators are independent, run different hardware and software configurations and are run by different teams with different experience and priorities, the risk profile of each validator is different.
 In order to maintain fungibility, this risk must also be socialized.
 A slashing event for one Asset validator is therefore borne by all qAsset holders through a negative movement in the Asset:qAsset redemption rate.

 Given sufficient decentralization across validators, slashing events are hedged against.
 The outcome of such a double-sign slash (5%) for an average (1% of managed supply)